-2) Resistance Exercises: These ankle exercises give the foot something to push against to help build up the strength around the foot and ankle without putting too much force through it.
+Using a resistance band with ankle exercises give the foot something to push against.
+This is a great way to help build up the strength around the foot and ankle without putting too much force through it.

 The calf muscles start behind the knee and travel down the back of lower leg where they form the Achilles tendon and attach to the back of the heel.
 Weakness in the calf muscles affects both foot and knee movements as well as how the forces travel up the leg which can result in foot, ankle, knee, hip and back pain.

 Ankle stiffness is a common problem after injuries such as an ankle sprain and failure to regain full range of movement in the foot is the most common reason why symptoms persist for a long time after the injury has healed.
-Here you will find:

-Foot and ankle exercises are one of the most effective treatments for it, not only to treat the condition but to stop it from coming back as so often happens.
+Foot and ankle exercises are one of the most effective treatments for plantar fasciitis, not only to treat the condition but to stop it from coming back as so often happens.
 Here you will find both strengthening and stretching exercises for plantar fasciitis.